Van Jefferson Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Matchup vs. San Francisco

-- The 49ers are conceding 227.3 passing yards per game this year, the NFL's ninth-ranked pass defense.
+- This week Jefferson will face the NFL's ninth-ranked pass defense (227.3 yards allowed per game).

-- The 49ers have allowed 22 touchdowns through the air (1.4 per game).
+- The 49ers have surrendered 22 touchdowns through the air (1.4 per game).
 They are seventh in the NFL in that category.

 Recent Performances